 Laurah Norton is the writer, researcher and host of The Fall Line, a deeply researched podcast covering cold cases in the Southeast, and One Strange Thing, a show that looks at unexplainable stories from American news archives.
 Previously, she was a principal senior lecturer at Georgia State University, where she taught creative writing, podcasting and […]

-Leonie Swann grew up near Munich and earned degrees in philosophy, communications and psychology from Munich University and the Munich School of Philosophy.
-Her debut novel, Three Bags Full, was published in 2005 and became an instant hit, leading the German bestseller charts for months.
-It has since been translated into 26 languages and won […]
+Leonie Swann grew up near Munich and earned degrees in philosophy, communications, and psychology from Munich University and the Munich School of Philosophy.
+Soon to be a major motion picture, her debut novel, Three Bags Full, was published in 2005 and became an instant hit, leading the German bestseller charts for months.
+It has since […]

 Grace Gregory-Alcock is a PhD Candidate in Evolutionary Anthropology at the University of Toronto.
 Her master’s thesis validated a histological method of assessing sex through features in human femora, and her current PhD research project evaluates the variability in the microstructures of bone throughout the human skeleton.
 Grace has been active in missing person cases, […]